Aryan

 settled life made inroads into the Indus plains, setting the stage

-organized sedentary life in turn led to a net increase in the
+sedentary life in turn led to a net increase in the birth rate.

-birth rate.
-The large urban centres of Mohenjo-daro and Harappa
+The large urban centres of Mohenjo-daro and Harappa very likely

-and during the civilization's florescence, the population of the
+the civilization's florescence, the population of the subcontinent

-subcontinent grew to between 4–6 million people.
-During
+grew to between 4–6 million people.
+During this period the

-this period the death rate increased as well, for close living
+death rate increased as well, for close living conditions of humans

-conditions of humans and domesticated animals led to an increase
+and domesticated animals led to an increase in contagious diseases.

 The